mindaptiv/browser-laptop/README.md

 ### Troubleshooting

-Additional notes on troubleshooting installation issues are in the [Troubleshooting](https://github.com/brave/browser-laptop/wiki/Troubleshooting) page in the Wiki.
+Additional notes on troubleshooting installation issues are in the [Troubleshooting](https://github.com/mindaptiv/mind-browser-laptop/wiki/Troubleshooting) page in the Wiki.

 ### Preconfigured VMs

 Some platforms are available as pre-configured VMs.
-See the [readme](https://github.com/brave/browser-laptop/blob/master/test/vms/vagrant/README.md) for details.
+See the [readme](https://github.com/mindaptiv/mind-browser-laptop/blob/master/test/vms/vagrant/README.md) for details.

 ## Development

-You will also have to have two terminal tabs up to run Brave.
-One for Brave to watch for changes to the code, and one to run Brave.
+You will also have to have two terminal tabs up to run Mindaptiv.
+One for Mindaptiv to watch for changes to the code, and one to run Mindaptiv.

 To run a development version of the browser, run the following on the command line: